Pravargav/Amadeus/SAC/sentences/imp.md

 -> The bank is across the street./There is a park across the bridge.

 -> They walked along the road./
-There are trees along the river.
+There are trees along the river.-(Used when something is beside or next to a long object - road, river, wall, beach, etc.).